Program in Russian Studies

 Core Skills

-The Russian Studies major emphasizes Brandeis University's core skills in critical thinking and communication.
+The Russian Studies major emphasizes Brandeis University's core skills in critical thinking, communication, intellectual flexibility, and creativity.
 Students completing a degree in Russian Studies will acquire the ability and skills to:

-- Write and converse in Russian at least at the Intermediate-High level as defined by the ACTFL;
+- Write and converse in Russian within at least the Intermediate-level range as defined by ACTFL;

-- Demonstrate independence in comprehending Russian texts produced in written or oral modalities on a variety of non-technical subjects that are relevant to disciplines beyond language study;
+- Demonstrate independence in comprehending main ideas in Russian texts produced in written or oral modalities on a variety of non-technical subjects that are relevant to disciplines beyond language study;

 - Analyze complex texts through critical close reading and respond to them in sophisticated and coherent English;

-- Apply basic critical methodologies to the study of Russian literature, history, and culture;
+- Apply basic critical methodologies to the study of Russian literature, culture, history, and politics;

 - Engage in research in the field using primary and secondary sources;